mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 **Questioner:** But I was thinking that just the knowledge and experiencing something is a totally different thing.

 **Katagiri Roshi:**  Yes, totally different.
 But you should know also something which happens totally different, before you think, on the way to experience.
-On the way to experience, sometimes something happens totally different which you have never thought before.
+On the way to experience, sometimes something happens totally different, which you have never thought before.
 You should know this, too.

 **Questioner:** *[Unintelligible.]*

 **Katagiri Roshi:** Experience is important.
 I don’t mean you *shouldn’t* experience.
 Sometimes you *have to* experience, even though you know what it is before you do.
 Okay?
 Sometimes you have to do [something].
-But sometimes, not everything. [...]
+But [...] not everything. [...]
 So that’s why you have to consider carefully [...] whether you should do [something] or you shouldn’t do it, understanding yourself and also your object.

-For instance, taking marijuana and drugs.
-One of the Zen teachers was forced by the students to take marijuana, and then he became a sick.
-Because he was interested in tasting.
-But he was sick.
-But I don’t think it’s necessary to become sick, anyway.
-So, if you know what the marijuana is – oh fantastic, wonderful, in a sense, wonderful.
+For instance, [...] marijuana and drugs.
+One of the Zen teachers was forced by the students to take marijuana, and then he became sick.
+Because he was interested in the tasting, *[he laughs,]* but he [became] sick.
+But I don’t think it’s necessary to become sick.
+So if you know what the marijuana is – fantastic, in a sense, wonderful.
 But you should know who you are, physically or mentally.
 Okay?
 And also you should know what the marijuana is.

 Sometimes people attain [a] kind of enlightenment by taking marijuana, of course.
 But it’s not universal, anyway. *[Laughter.]* It doesn’t fit to your life sometimes.

 Is that okay?

 **Questioner:** ...
 Maybe this is a kind of stupid question, but about marijuana and, well, maybe there are some drugs.
 Assuming if you take that drug, you can attain enlightenment.
-And if you have enough of that drug through your whole life, so you can keep up your enlightenment, that’s your life.
+And if you have enough of that drug through your whole life, so you can keep up your enlightenment the rest of your life...

 **Katagiri Roshi:** Mm-mm.
-(No.) *[Laughter.]*

-There is no guarantee. *[He laughs.]*
+(No.) *[Laughter.]* There is no guarantee. *[He laughs.]*

-**Questioner:** Yeah, but I just wonder, that enlightenment and the enlightenment by yourself could be different?
+**Questioner:** Yeah, but I was just wondering, is that enlightenment and the enlightenment by yourself, could it be different?

 **Katagiri Roshi:** Different from what?
 Enlightenment through Zen?

 **Questioner:** Mm-hmm.

-**Katagiri Roshi:** Oh... kind of.
+**Katagiri Roshi:** Um... kind of...
 Pretty close, but not *exactly*.
 Pretty close.

 I know there are some people who attain enlightenment.
-I don’t know whether we should call it enlightenment or not. [...]
-Maybe there is some appropriate term, but I don’t know exactly.
-So [...] let me say [...] enlightenment.
+I don’t know whether we should call it enlightenment or not, you know?
+Maybe there is some appropriate term, but I don’t know exactly, so let me say enlightenment.
 So, I know there are some people who attain actually enlightenment through that.
-The point is that I mention always, whatever it is, you cannot sit on the chair of something [...] always.
-Because “always” is everything is changing.
+The point is that, I [always say], whatever it is, you cannot sit on the chair of something, always.
+[Because “always” is everything is changing.]

 #### 56:05

-**Questioner:** Hojo-san, I’m still confused by the question that... well, not necessarily marijuana or drugs, but just the thing of... how can you know about something before you’re dealing with it or have experience with it?
+**Questioner:** Hojo-san, I’m still confused by the question... well, not necessarily marijuana or drugs, but just the thing of... how can you know about something before you’re dealing with it or have experience with it?

 **Katagiri Roshi:** Through a book...